arnaudrenaud/django-djaffar/README.md

 ### Authentication

-- If you use session-based authentication, you're good already since your browser automatically sets cookies in the request headers.
+- If you use session-based authentication, the cookie is automatically set in the request headers by your browser.
 - But if you use token-based authentication, you'll need to set the token in the request headers, like so:
 ```
 ...